ninjajon/gcp-firebase-auth-function-glb/README.md

     - Allowed ingress settings (Cloud Functions)).
 [Until we find a way to deploy a function with Firebase CLI to avoid this and only allow private & LB traffic in].
     - Domain restricted sharing.
 To allow allUsers access.
  1. Enable the **Google** Provider in the **Auth** section.
  1. You must have the Firebase CLI installed.
-If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
+If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login --no-localhost`.
  1. Configure the CLI locally by using `firebase use --add` and select your project in the list.
  1. Install dependencies locally by running: `cd functions; npm install; cd -`